 Ayurvedic view of skin diseases

-Skin is an organ which reflects some internal abnormalities and anxiety conditions within one's body.
-Tvak (Skin) is exactly like a mirror reflection and manifesting various sort of internal abnormality or diseased condition.
+Skin is an organ that reflects some internal abnormalities and anxiety conditions within one's body.
+Tvak (Skin) is exactly like a mirror reflection and manifesting various sorts of internal abnormality or diseased conditions.
 In Ayurveda, major skin diseases are categorized under the heading of Kustha.
-According to Ayurvedic classics, the term Nidana (Causative Factors) includes two meanings viz., causative factors and identification.
-It's extremely important that you understand the cause of a disease, because in any disease where the cause is known, therapy becomes quite straightforward.
+According to Ayurvedic classics, the term Nidana (Causative Factors) includes two meanings viz., causative factors, and identification.
+It's extremely important that you understand the cause of disease because, in any disease where the cause is known, therapy becomes quite straightforward.
 It's in this light only that Chikitsa has been described as 'Nidana Parivarjanam' which means to prevent causative factors.
 The causative factors are grouped into two classes namely Bahya (outside ) and Abhyantara (inner ).
 Bahya Karanas are exogenous & Abhayantara are endogenous.
-Mainly four factors are responsible for causation of Kushtha.
-Treatment of skin diseases based on ayurveda is based on several factors of ayurveda diet and life style management.
+Mainly four factors are responsible for the causation of Kushtha.
+Treatment of skin diseases based on Ayurveda is based on several factors of Ayurveda diet and lifestyle management.

 Ayurveda Dermatology means how it explained in Ayurveda Text.
 It's causing distress to the individual: disfigurement, disability, decrease in quality of life, the comparative financial cost to households of treating trivial skin ailments and even distress to doctor: Description in classics extensive and scattered, screening skin for a broad assortment of illnesses, treatment options multiple nevertheless perplexing.